-Based on the results of this experience study, certain applicable assumption changes were approved by the board of trustees at the August 3, 2021 board meeting.
+Based on the results of this experience study, certain applicable assumption changes were approved by the board of trustees at eligibility condition.

-Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
+Retirement Age Experience-based table of rates that are specific to the type of mortality tables from one of the two most recently published FRS actuarial valuation reports.